carbon-language/carbon-lang/llvm/lib/CodeGen/README.txt

 //===---------------------------------------------------------------------===//

-Instead of unconditionally inserting a null initializer for every GC root when Collector::InitRoots is set, the collector infrastructure should get a little bit smarter and perform a trivial DSE of the initial basic block up to the first safe point.

-//===---------------------------------------------------------------------===//

 With a copying garbage collector, derived pointers must not be retained across collector safe points; the collector could move the objects and invalidate the derived pointer.
 This is bad enough in the first place, but safe points can